metabase/metabase/docs/actions/custom.md

 {% endraw %}
 ```

 Though if you want to make a field optional in an `INSERT` statement, you need to get a little fancy.
-Metabase will only run an optional statement if a value is supplied to a variable in that optional statement, so the trick here is to use a SQL comment to sneak a variable in the optional column.
+Metabase will only run an optional statement if a value is supplied to a variable in that optional statement, so the trick here is to use a SQL comment to sneak a variable into the optional column.

 ```
 {% raw %}